S. soft mutation grammar.

 [In Quenya] the change of initial [ŋ] to n ...
 With respect to pronunciation a curious situation arose.
 Quenya as it entered Beleriand was, as spoken, a language that did not possess the sounds þ, z, or “free” ñ (sc. not followed by k, g); but in Sindarin þ and ŋ were frequent and their distinction from s, n was essential.
 After their acquisition of Sindarin the Noldor were thus familiar with þ and ŋ and the more learned often reintroduced the ancient pronunciation of the Feanorian letters that represented these sounds (now pronounced s, n) (PE17/129).

-Since any ancient isolated [ŋ] vanished in Sindarin (PE18/104), the most likely candidate for this “free” initial [ŋ] is a mutated form, of which soft mutation is the best candidate since it is the most common consonant mutation.
+The most likely candidate for this “free” initial [ŋ] is a mutated form, of which soft mutation is the best candidate since it is the most common consonant mutation.
 Since [ŋg] survived as a cluster medially, the change [ŋg] > [ŋ] must have been a special development at the beginning of a morpheme boundary.
 Likewise, the normal post-vocalic development of [mb] would be [mb] > [mm] > [m].
 Although there are no attested examples, many Neo-Sindarin writers assume that the soft mutation of ancient [nd] is likewise a simple dental nasal [n], though this would again need to be a special initial development, since medially it shifted to [nn] but did not shorten.
+In Common Eldarin Article (CEA) from 1969, Tolkien specified that double-consonants reduced initially:

-I believe this system of (Neo) Sindarin mutations for ancient nasalized stops was first proposed by David Salo (GS/76), but it is now widely accepted, and is also supported by the late 1960s note mentioned above (PE17/104).
+The most common (Neo) Sindarin rule is that ancient nasalized stops mutated to simple nasals.
+I believe this system was first proposed by David Salo (GS/76), but it is now widely accepted.
 In the case of ancient [n]g, many Neo-Sindarin writers (myself included) represent the isolated velar nasal as ñ- rather than using Tolkien’s (ambiguous) representation ng-.
 Thus these soft mutations would be:

 Summary: To summarize the above discussion, here are my recommendations for Neo-Sindarin: